rcoder/osbridge2010/01_history/slides.md

 # eBooks, ePub, iPad, Kindle, Oh-my! #

-!SLIDE bullets incremental
+!SLIDE bullets
 * "Print is dead.
 Well, not dead yet.
 But it'll be stone dead in a moment."
-* or
-* How I learned to stop worrying and love the iPad

-!SLIDE
+!SLIDE bullets incremental

 # What is an e-book? #

+* Text
+* Images
+* Links
+* Basic media

 !SLIDE